dfinity/portal/docs/developer-docs/backend/rust/rust-optimize.md

     For instructions on how to install Homebrew, see the [Homebrew documentation](https://docs.brew.sh/Installation).

-- [x]   You have successfully compiled your dapp to a WebAssembly module (WASM) and deployed it on the local canister execution environment.
+- [x]   You have successfully compiled your dapp to a WebAssembly module (Wasm) and deployed it on the local canister execution environment.

 ## Install and run the optimizer